Haddenham Garden Centre has undertaken a long-awaited expansion thanks to a grant from the LEADER Programme.

 The coffee shop is housed in a new building with a larger seating area and kitchen, while the farm shop benefits from new fixtures in order to provide a much bigger range of local produce.
 The garden centre has a brand new frontage and entrance that vastly improves the appearance of the site from the road.

 The effect has been enormous.
 There is now three times the capacity in the cafe compared to before the expansion, and a 75% increase in week-on-week sales is msot welcome.
 The project has allowed the garden centre to become less seasonal and less reliant on plant sales, and has therefore helped to protect its longevity.

 Ben knew there was scope for expansion after the results of a customer survey revealed that nearly one third of customers had been turned away from the coffee shop on one or more occasions as all of the seats were taken.

 The centre has been able to increase its use of local suppliers - just one benefit to the local community.
 “Visiting garden centres is now widely considered a leisure and tourism activity,” says Ben.
 “Our expansion will increase the number of visitors to the local area, therefore benefiting the other local attractions and businesses close to us.

 “There are many local food and drink suppliers that will directly benefit from this project too, as we continue to source products from local suppliers.”

-The project is scheduled for completion in time for spring 2019, with the 17 new jobs spread across the business, with eight in the farm shop, seven in the coffee shop, and two in the main garden centre itself.
-Ben explains that these jobs were dependent on the LEADER funding: “Without the LEADER funding, we simply wouldn't be able to complete this project.
-The grant allows us to complete the entire project within one year and safeguard these future jobs and business growth.”
+The 25 new jobs have been spread across different parts of the business.
+Ben explains that these jobs were dependent on the LEADER funding: “Without the LEADER funding, we simply wouldn't have been able to complete this project.
+The grant allowed us to complete the entire project within one year and safeguard these future jobs and business growth.”